Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

 Amorphactor Pain is my greatest weapon against them, but even then they can easily battle over it, and if I want to dismantle their board, Mirrorjade presents a difficult challenge to remove.

 ### Dark Magician
+Its only real interruption is the banish from Dark Magical Circle, which could be critical if we’ve got a weak hand, but is usually easy to overcome.
+Quadrantids is lethal against Dark Magician, since they can’t recover their Spell/Traps, and if they’ve activyzen Eternal Soul then they just end up nuking their own field.

 ### Eldlich
+Again, Chaos MAX Dragon.
+Can be a challenge to play against sometimes if they manage to snipe Meteonis Drytron in the Graveyard with Huaquero.

 ### Floowandereeze
 What a pain to play against.